EugenePapkou/OOP_Example/README.md

 # OOP_Example
-the subject field is "vegetables"
+The subject field is "vegetables".